PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 Tel +613 9589 1802

-Countback is a common term for the system under Tasmania's Hare-Clark electoral system used for filling casual vacancies in the House of Assembly since 1917.
-It was introduced by the Act 7 Geo.
+Countback is a common term for the system Tasmania's Hare-Clark electoral system has used for filling casual vacancies in the House of Assembly since 1917.
+It was introduced by Section 7 of the Act 7 Geo.
 V No. 65, which received Royal Assent on 23 August 1917.
-Its use has been extended recently for all of Tasmania's municipal councils, and for Victoria's municipal councils except for the minority of them still retaining single-member wards.
+Its use has been extended recently for all of Tasmania's municipal councils, and for Victoria's municipal councils except for the minority of them still with single-councillor wards.
 The Australian Capital Territory also uses countback, under Part 4.3 of Schedule 4 of the ACTís Electoral Act 1992.
 Click here for Tasmanian Assembly countback outcomes since 1965.

 THE COUNTBACK PRINCIPLE:

 This principle ensures that the people that fill casual vacancies, unlike the unelected party appointees that fill casual vacancies by party appointment in the Senate, under Section 15 of the Australian Constitution, or in all mainland Legislative Councils except Western Australia's, have all been directly elected by the people.
 Countback was enacted after John Humphreys urged it in his 1915 visit to save STV.

 The only means

 Tasmaniaís House of Assembly before

 1919 was a poll to elect one person by the

 inconsistent with the PR method used at the

 minimum number from their party that they